sManohar201/Deploying-a-ML-Model-to-Cloud-Application-Platform-with-FastAPI/README.md

+# Project Introduction:

+In this project we will train a classification model on publicly available Census Bureau data.
+The trained model is then deployed on render with FastAPI.

+The project follows the steps mentioned below:
+   - Model development: Please refer `model_card.md` to understand more about the model used in the project.
+   - FastAPI: Create FastAPI for inference. `main.py` file implements the endpoint functions. `post_api.py` file has an inference call when deployed to Reder platform.
+   - Render: Create cloud inference endpoint. the required files are `requirements.txt` for installing the dependencies.
+   - CI/CD: Implement continuous integration and continuous deployment using github actions and Render platform.

+# Project Instructions and results:
 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up